python/devguide/documentation/translating.rst

   PR or by asking on the `translation mailing list <translation_ml_>`_.
 - When ``bugs.html``, ``tutorial``, and ``library/functions`` are 100%
-  completed, ask on the `translation mailing list <translation_ml_>`_ for your language to be added in the language picker on docs.python.org.
+  completed, ask on the `translation mailing list <translation_ml_>`_ for your language to be added in the language switcher on docs.python.org.

 PEP 545 summary